 - Unicode.org, “Latest Unicode.org international character reference”

 - W3, “Using character escapes in markup and CSS”

-- I originally built Amp-what using Remy Sharp's excellent supplement and lots of my own annotations.
-I imported documents such as hacker jargon, and added 100s of my own annotations as a result of watching for zero-result searches by users.
-At this point, much of this data is included in Unicode reference documents, so now AmpWhat mainly presents the Unicode reference materials in a way I think is most useful.
+I originally built Amp-what using Remy Sharp's excellent work and supplemented it with my own annotations.
+I imported documents such as hacker jargon, and added hundreds of my own annotations (after watching for zero-result searches by my users).
+Now, much of this data is included in Unicode reference documents, although there's still a long pipeline combining different source data.
+No matter what data it contains, AmpWhat continues to presents the Unicode reference materials in a way I think is most discoverable and fun.